bigodrigo/huddle-frontend-challenge/README.md

 ### What I learned

-I have some other projects using JS and importing icons, in this particular project I have downloaded and incorporeted these icons in CSS.
-Also my initial works are from a Mobile background, hovering styles are not something I'm used to work.
-In this case I needed a shadow and hover effect, the codes below provide an ideia of that:
+I have experience with other projects involving JS and importing icons.
+In this current project, I have downloaded and incorporated these icons into the CSS.
+Additionally, my previous work has mainly been focused on Mobile applications, so I am not as familiar with creating hovering styles.
+However, in this case, I needed to implement a shadow and hover effect.
+The code snippets below outline the implementation for achieving this effect.

 ```html
 <a href="">